timosarkar/enki/README.md

 (C) 2020 - 2021 Timo Sarkar <sartimo10@gmail.com>

-Fancy is licensed under the terms of the Creative Commons license.
+Daphne is licensed under the terms of the Creative Commons license.
 For more information on licensing issues have a look at the LICENSE file.